evboggs302/python-requests_numpy_pandas/README.md

 # Context Managers

 - Context managers spin up the needed resources for the operation at hand, and then **automatically closes** those resources after completion.
 This is why the `.close()` method isn't required.
+- Using `with` effectively can help avoid resource leaks and make code easier to read.
 - Using context managers with file operations is a common use case, but there are other uses that make sense.
   - Connecting to a DataBase
   - Lock objects in threading